-So in terms of getting up and running and displaying your GameCube games in a nice high quality upscaled resolution, you are already there!
+So in terms of getting up and running a GameCube emulator and accessing your games on your PC in a nice high quality upscaled resolution, you are already there!

 I hope this guide has been useful in helping you get up and running playing GameCube games in Dolphin.
 If you have any questions or any tips of your own, do leave them in the comments below or on the Video guide as I love to help out where I can and to learn new tricks myself.